OlegSemenenkHome/LivefrontProject/README.md

 ## Setup
 This application requires Android Studio Giraffe and above to build since it uses version 8.1 of Android Gradle Plugin (AGP).
-Android Studio Giraffe is the latest stable version, but if older versions are needed lowing the AGP version should help.
+Android Studio Giraffe is the latest stable version, but if older versions are needed lowering the AGP version should help.

 ## Possible Improvements
 * Enhanced Sorting Options: Allow users to sort the character list based on various criteria such as stats, favorites, etc. This would enable users to more efficiently navigate through the list.